Wastewater Treatment

 The charts present a quick overview of the perceived status of investigated driver indicators and suggest potential directions for further development.

-Figure 5: Driver indicators relevant for nutrients from agriculture pressure – activity pair, their proximity to drivers and clarity of impact.
+Figure 5: Driver indicators relevant for nutrients from wastewater pressure – activity pair, their proximity to drivers and clarity of impact.
 Driver indicators were subjectively categorized under opaque driver indicators, optimal driver indicators, not useful as driver indicator and alternate supportive driver indicators categories.

 Data processing